yuchen1024/Kunlun/README.md

 * OpenSSL does not support pre-computation for customized generator.
 * bn_ctx is not thread-safe, so in many places it is hard to apply the SIMD parallel optimization.
+* A dirty trick is to make openssl-based programs parallizable is to set bn_ctx = nullptr.
+This trick works for some cases but not all, and only beats the single-thread programs when THREAD_NUM is much larger than 1.

 If the above two issues get solved, the performance of Kunlun will be better.